-- April 15: Students may apply to opportunities in VSAS/VSLO
+- March 1: Students may browse opportunities in VSLO.

-- Our program currently accepts applications from students from North
+- We accept applications from students from North

 American (US, Canada, Puerto Rico) LCME-accredited medical schools and